taskcluster/scrum/sprints/20200526-support-worker-reregistration/sprint-retrospective.md

 ## What worked
 * Having a dedicated product owner
-  * provided extra guidance on scope and helped us narrow the critical path when that became necessaary
+  * provided extra guidance on scope and helped us narrow the critical path when that became necessary
-* encrypted column support
+* Encrypted column support
   * this would have been a blocker for a future postgres phase 2 sprint, but we got it done in the context of this sprint
-* aligning on issues in github as the sole source of truth made it easier to track progress and find the next thing to work on
+* Aligning on issues in github as the sole source of truth made it easier to track progress and find the next thing to work on
   * Kudos to @imbstack for putting in the effort to flesh out all the issues as much as he did and highlighting the dependencies as best he could in github.
 * Estimate tracking
-  * Our label-based method was a good start herei.
+  * Our label-based method was a good start.

 ## What didn't
 * Stories vs Epics vs Issues